salmanahmad/dog-pygments/README.md

-# Pygments lexer for The Dog Programming Language
+# Pygments Lexer for The Dog Programming Language

 ## Install